suneelbandhu/inv_mgmt/README.md

 ##Installation
 ####Dependencies
-Apache
+Tomcat
 Swagger
 STS
 Java 8
 ####Configuration

-Download all zip file and unzip it and import it as a existing maven project in STS.
+Download the zip file and unzip it.
+Import it as an existing maven project in STS.

 server.port=8080